 Hrs/Week: 36 hrs per week

-Shift/Hours: Night shift, 8 and 12 hour shifts
+Shift/Hours: Evening shift, 8 and 12 hour shifts

 Location: University Hospital- 6C, Pulmonary Medicine Unit

 Note:, All new employees will be expected to float to a designated unit(s) in times of low census.